jjren/jjrengroup/content/news/20250904_gaoxing/index.md

 ---
-title: Prof. Xing Gao from Sun Yat-sen University visited our group and gave a talk
+title: Prof. Xing Gao from Sun Yat-sen University visited our group and gave a talk.
 date: 2025-09-14
 tags: ["Talks"]
 image: